pbierkortte/AI-Prompt-Toolkit/.rules/project-registry.md

 A living documentation system that builds persistent context for AI assistants across development sessions.
 This registry captures the purpose, problems solved, and relationships of each significant file in your codebase, creating a structured knowledge base that prevents redundant exploration and accelerates decision-making.

 ## Always
-Update the "File Entries" section below in this file BEFORE creating, modifying, or removing files that are either:
+Update the "File Entries" section below in this file before creating, modifying, or removing files that are either:
 - Git-tracked in the repository
 - Currently open in your editor tabs